How does it work?

-The first thing you do in the field is survey the tile run by driving the tile path.
-As you survey, SD Drain Ditch will automatically capture elevation points to create a survey line.
-The survey line will be displayed on screen as you are driving the survey path.
-When the survey is completed, SD Drain Tile will automatically generate a plan for the tile run as you drop the plow in the hole.
-This plan will show the proposed tile line as well as minimum and maximum depth guides for the tile.
+The first thing you do in the field is survey the tile run by driving the tile path with the plow up in the air.
+As you survey, SD Drain Tile will automatically capture elevation points to create a survey line.
+The survey line will be displayed on screen as you are driving.
+When the survey is completed, SD Drain Tile will automatically generate a plan for the tile run as you drop the plow in the starter hole.
+This plan will show the proposed tile line as well as minimum and maximum depth guides for the tile run.

 Before you start your tile run, you have the option to manipulate how the final tile design will look.
-You can manipulate the tile design by changing the minimum or maximum slope values, as well as the desired depth of the tile.
+You can change the minimum or maximum slope values, as well as the desired depth of the tile.
 You can also remove points in the survey pass.
-As an example, if you drive over a ditch and you would like the tile to be laid shallower in the ditch bottom, you can delete points on either side of the ditch.
+For example, if you drive over a ditch and you would like the tile to be laid shallower in the ditch bottom, you can delete points on either side of the ditch.

 The program allows you to change the tile size and/or the type of tile you are putting in the ground without stopping the plow.
 With a few clicks you can easily make these changes on the go.

-You can load up georeferenced background images into SD Drain for an overhead view of the field you are working on.
-Such maps are useful to determine where your Tile will be placed in the field.
+You can load a georeferenced background image into SD Drain Tile for an overhead view of the field you are working on.
+Such maps are useful to show you where you are in the field, the topography, or determine where tile will be placed in the field.

 Guide lines or Survey lines can be imported into SD Drain Tile.
-These lines will show up as a layer in the overhead view.
+These lines will show up as a layer in the overhead view and will stack on top of any background image.
 Just click or tap on the line to select it.
-Either type can have specific parameters associated with the line that will over-ride the default parameters of the program for that specific line.
-Guidance lines are used to guide you over proposed tile run when you are driving your survey pass.
+Either type can have specific parameters associated with the line that will over-ride the default parameters.
+Guidance lines are used to guide you over a proposed tile run when you are driving your survey pass.
 Survey lines are just that, pre-made survey passes.
 Survey passes can only be used when you recall a benchmark that was created when the field was surveyed prior to creating the lines in ADMS.
 Simply select the survey line, put your plow in the hole and go.